Luxolo Adams talks mental fitness and 'arrogant faces'

 Expectations remain high for August's WAC meet in Budapest though, and Adams believes that his glimpse of the big time and competing against the likes of Lyles are serving him well.

-"I remember in 2018, my first meet in Hengalo, there was Fred Kerley, "Adams said.
+"I remember in 2018, my first meet in Hengelo, there was Fred Kerley, "Adams said.
 "I was frightened: 'Is he competing with me?'

 "That night, I just wanted to withdraw from from the race.
 I guess it's part of the journey.
 It's a learning curve - you just have to go there and face your fears."